RakhithJK/OfficeDev-teams-toolkit-wiki/Integrate-Azure-API-Management-with-your-Teams-App-and-export-the-api-to-power-app.md

 ## Prerequisites
 - A Teams tab app with Azure Functions.
 [Sample](https://github.com/OfficeDev/TeamsFx-Samples/tree/v3/hello-world-tab-with-backend)
-- A client Azure AD app used to visit the backend API.
-You can register a new Azure AD app add a client secret according to this [document](https://learn.microsoft.com/en-us/azure/active-directory/develop/quickstart-register-app).
+- A client Microsoft Entra app used to visit the backend API.
+You can register a new Microsoft Entra app add a client secret according to this [document](https://learn.microsoft.com/en-us/azure/active-directory/develop/quickstart-register-app).
 Both the client app and the web API app must be registered in the same tenant.

 ## Add Azure API Management resource in Azure
-1. Add the the client id of the client Azure AD app to `env/.env.dev`.
+1. Add the the client id of the client Microsoft Entra app to `env/.env.dev`.
    ```
    APIM_CLIENT_AAD_CLIENT_ID=<your-apim-client-aad-client-id>
    ```
-   Add client secret of the client Azure AD app to `env/.env.dev.user`.
+   Add client secret of the client Microsoft Entra app to `env/.env.dev.user`.
    ```
    APIM_CLIENT_AAD_CLIENT_SECRET=<your-apim-client-aad-client-secret>
    ```